-• Collection boxes: Green cardboard collection boxes are distributed amongst retailers, supermarkets, schools etc.
+• Collection boxes: Green cardboard collection boxes are distributed to retailers, supermarkets, schools etc.

-• Public awareness campaigns: Between October 2011 and June 2012, SNRB, in cooperation with the ministries of education and environment, ran a national awareness campaign on the importance of recycling WEEE and batteries.
+Public awareness campaigns: Since October 2011, SNRB, in cooperation with the ministries of education and environment, has been running a national awareness campaign on the importance of recycling WEEE and batteries.
 The campaign, entitled 'Baterel', targeted student (primary and secondary school) and teachers.
 The campaign featured competitions between schools where points would be rewarded for collection and exchanged for prizes.
 Information materials (posters, flyers etc.) were also distributed, as documented also on SNRB's Facebook page.